Peak Design Everyday Sling 10L Review

 Obviously, this design choice is meant to save space and to keep the bag as low-profile as possible, and it’s only a minor nuisance, but I found it worth mentioning.

-Another minor thing about the Peak Design Everyday Sling is that the expandable secondary pocket located on the front of the bag, while roomy, is a little bit finicky to access.
+Another minor thing about the 10 litre version of the Everyday Sling is that the expandable secondary pocket located on the front of the bag, while roomy, is a little bit finicky to access.
 I feel like the zipper opening should be just a little bit wider in order to dig into the pocket with my larger hands.

 Although I was able to fit a full-size speedlight into the pocket, getting my hands on it to take it out was a little bit tricky.
 This is not a very big deal though, because after all, the speedlight does fit and the zipper closes just fine.